 Where is the safest room?

-According to FEMA, “the term best available refuge areas refers to areas in an existing building that have been deemed by a qualified architect or engineer to likely offer the greatest safety for building occupants during a tornado.
-It is important to note that, because these areas were not specifically designed as tornado safe rooms, occupants may be injured or killed during a tornado.
-However, people in the best available refuge areas are less likely to be injured or killed than people in other areas of a building.”
+According to FEMA, “the term best available refuge area refers to areas in an existing building that have been deemed by a qualified architect or engineer to likely offer the greatest safety for building occupants during a tornado.”
+There may still be a danger of being injured, but these are considered the safest possible areas, and people are less likely to suffer injuries or to be killed than in other areas of the structure.

-Steps to selecting the best available refuge areas
+Selecting the best available refuge area

-- Determine how much refuge area space is required to house building occupants
+Determine how much refuge area space is required to house building occupants.